HasanTheSyrian/GedikUni-Robotics-Team-ROV-UI/README.md

 # GedikUni-Robotics-Team-ROV-UI

-### A repository for one of Gedik Univeristy's robotics teams' website.
+### A repository for one of Gedik Univeristy's robotics teams' ROV interface.

  ---